yongjintan/kopi-translate-sg-style/.github/CONTRIBUTING.md

 Before creating bug reports, please check existing issues.
 When creating a bug report, include:

 - A clear and descriptive title
-- Steps to reproduce the problem
+- Steps to reproduce the problem with specific dropdown selections
-- Expected behavior
+- Expected kopi slang output
-- Actual behavior
+- Actual kopi slang output
 - Screenshots if applicable
 - Your environment (browser, OS, etc.)